DarylMc/Homebridge-cbus-installer/SETUP.md

 - Connect power to boot Raspberry Pi
 - Wait a few minutes for the raspberry Pi's first boot.

-- Launch a browser to http://homebridge.local  create user `admin` and set a password
+- Launch a browser and navigate to http://homebridge.local  create user `admin` and set a password
 - Exit the browser for now.